iam-rebel-sk/UserManagmentSystemWithValidation/README.md

-The URL Hit Counter application utilizes a simple in-memory data structure to store hit counts.
-In a production environment, it is advisable to replace this in-memory storage with a relational or NoSQL database for better data persistence and scalability.
+The User Managment project is a simple app to store the data in a database(MySQL) so it's a permament data so we don't need to worry about dataloss anymore.